Carleman-Fourier linearization of nonlinear real dynamical systems with quasi-periodic fields

 \section{Abstract}

-This work presents Carleman-Fourier linearization for analyzing nonlinear real dynamical systems with quasi-periodic vector fields characterized by multiple fundamental frequencies.
+This paper presents Carleman-Fourier linearization for analyzing nonlinear real dynamical systems with periodic vector fields.
 Using Fourier basis functions, this novel framework transforms such dynamical systems into equivalent infinite-dimensional linear dynamical systems.
-In this work, we establish the exponential convergence of the primary block in the finite-section approximation of this linearized system to the state vector of the original nonlinear system.
+In this paper, we establish the exponential convergence of the primary block in the finite-section approximation of this linearized system to the state vector of the original nonlinear system.
 To showcase the efficacy of our approach, we apply it to the Kuramoto model, a prominent model for coupled oscillators.
 The results demonstrate promising accuracy in approximating the original system's behavior.